Native Perennial

 Bloom Time: June, July

-Bloom Color: pink, purple
+Bloom Color: Pink, purple

 Attracts: Hummingbirds, butterflies

-Pollinator benefits: Excellent nectar source for butterflies, native bees and hummingbirds; Xerces Society rates this as having Special Value for Native Bees and Bumble Bees
+Pollinator benefits: Excellent nectar source for butterflies, native bees, and hummingbirds; Xerces Society rates this as having Special Value for Native Bees and Bumble Bees

 ---

-Hairy Beardtongue (Penstemon hirsutus) Erect, hairy stems, usually several from the same rhizome, are 16-24 in. tall.
+Lavender (Hairy) Beardtongue (Penstemon hirsutus) Erect, hairy stems, usually several from the same rhizome, are 16-24 in. tall.
 Leaves are oblong.
 A woolly-stemmed plant with open, stalked clusters of lavender, trumpet-shaped flowers with white lips.
 The tubular, lipped flowers are very slender, about an inch long, and pale-violet flowers.
 The mouth is nearly closed by the arched base of the lower lip.

 The tubular flowers of this plant attracts hummingbirds and native long-tongued bees, bumblebees, Miner bees, and Mason bees.
 Penstemons are called 'Beard Tongues' because the sterile stamen has a tuft of small hairs.
 You may choose to pair Penstemon with some of these other native plants: Golden Alexanders (Zizia aurea), Spiderworts (Tradescantia ohiensis), and Prairie Blue-Eyed Grass (Sisyrinchium campestre).

-info from wildflower.org and https://www.prairiemoon.com/
+info from www.wildflower.org and www.prairiemoon.com/